ZohaibSattarDataAI/Machine-Learning-From-Scratch/OrthogonalMatchingPursuit(OMP)Regression/README.md

-# 📊 Orthogonal Matching Pursuit (OMP) Regression for Product Sales Prediction
+# 📊 Orthogonal Matching Pursuit (OMP) Regression for Product Price Prediction

 This is my 18th project in the field of Machine Learning and Regression Modeling.